developermaroof/developermaroof/README.md

 # Hi 👋, I'm Maroof Qureshi

-## I'm a passionate Full Stack Developer from Pakistan
+## I'm a passionate Frontend Web Developer and Ui/Ux Developer from Pakistan

 ## 🙋‍♂️ About Me